htranchung/React-Port-Unfinished/README.md

-This project was created using React (UNFINISHED)
+Another project we had to make to present and to add to our portfolio.
+This project was created using React.
+(UNFINISHED)

 <h1 align="center"> Home Page </h1>